 - Doctoral Student/Scientist: Study and conduct research to obtain a PhD degree in software engineering.

-In these roles, graduates contribute to the technological development of society, its well-being, and competitiveness.
+In these roles, graduates contribute to the technological devel¬opment of society, its well-being, and competitiveness.
 They can be found in companies such as Volvo AB, Ericsson, Spotify, or various software companies within and outside of Sweden.

 Department of Computer Science and Engineering